Candida: Do you have it? How can you get rid of it?

 You probably do not get enough fermented foods in your diet.
 These are loaded with friendly bacteria that get into the system and balance out the gut.
 So if there is a big candida overgrowth, and you throw in a bunch of good bacteria, it’s going to help suppress that candida in the system and get everything working the way it’s supposed to.

 Remember, the thing that feeds candida in the first place is sugar, so I recommend a sugar detox.
 If you can starve the candida, you will get to the cause of the problem, it will begin to die off, and you’ll get it under control.
 But again, some of this candida and yeast is a good thing.
 You don’t want to get rid of all of it, but you do want to get it under control.
 Grab my free book to get access to the sugar fast.

-Many of our lifestyle factors are driving candidiasis.
-Like the sugar detox, there are simple things you can do to get this under control, start losing weight and decrease the amount of candida you have.
-To strengthen your immune system and your gut, candida needs to be addressed.
+Many of our lifestyle factors are driving the candida fungus into where it doesn’t belong.
+Like the sugar detox, there are simple things you can do to get this under control, start losing weight, and decrease the amount of candida you have.
+To strengthen your immune system and the beneficial bacteria in your gut, candida needs to be addressed.

 There are specific candida killer and supplement products that I use to attack this quickly if you have a big problem with it and need to get it under control.
 Then over time, use lifestyle products such as the sugar detox, fermented foods, and vitamin C so it’s always kept in check.
 If you’ve never done a candida cleanse or sugar detox, I would highly recommend that to see what happens and how it starts to make a difference in so many different areas of your body.